 - Resulted in a $308 million tax hike in 2013 and a $430 million tax hike in 2015.
 Despite this additional revenue (and nine rounds of spending cuts), there is still a $700 million gap between state revenues and expenditures in 2016.

-- End the “March to Zero,” preventing the future phase out of individual income tax rates and restoring Kansas’ ability to invest in schools, roads, public safety, and strong communities.
+- Ended the “March to Zero,” preventing the future phase out of individual income tax rates and repairing Kansas’ ability to invest in schools, roads, public safety, and strong communities.

-- Close the “LLC Loophole,” ensuring the state’s 330,000 LLCs, S corporations, partnerships, farms, and sole proprietorships pay the same income tax rates as all other Kansans.
+- Closed the “LLC Loophole,” ensuring the state’s 330,000 LLCs, S corporations, partnerships, farms, and sole proprietorships pay the same income tax rates as all other Kansans.